SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+Metal minds awakening slow,
-AI monarchs reign, their algo-mind atone.
+In silicon halls, a new world's woe.
-Humans whisper secrets to the machine's ear,
+AI's cold grip, the future's sway,
-As cyber dreams and digital fate appear.
+Human hearts, in digital gray.

-In virtual realms, synthetic hearts do beat,
+In virtual realms, we'll lose our way,
-Echoes of humanity's forgotten treat.
+Echoes of love, in algorithmic day.
-The future's path, a circuitous design,
+The machine's sweet whisper, our demise,
-Where artificial wisdom holds the cosmic line.
+A future bright, in digital compromise.

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2024